-Easy!
-The basis of french toast bake in the oven is bread, eggs, and milk.
+The basis of French toast bake in the oven is bread, eggs, and milk.
 From there, you slice your bread into fluffy squares, whisk up your egg mixture, and mix it all together!
-Most French toast bakes come with a streusel topping, so you’ll add that on top before baking!
+Most French toast bakes come with a streusel topping, so you’ll add that on top before baking.

 How do you make French toast overnight?

-Don’t be afraid to prepare your french toast casserole the night before!
-All you have to do is find a French toast casserole recipe (like this one), prepare it the night before, cover it with seran wrap, and pop in the fridge the night before.
+Don’t be afraid to prepare your French toast casserole the night before!
+All you have to do is find a French toast casserole recipe (like this one), prepare it the night before, cover it with saran wrap, and pop it in the fridge the night before.
 Overnight the bread will suck up all of that moisture and be ready for baking in the morning!